LinaFranziska/PandasMarkdownJupyter_108674/README.md

-# PandasMarkdownJupyter_108674
+# Grundlagen der Anwendungsentwicklung A4

-Grundlagen der Anwendungsentwicklung A4
+Submitted by 108674.